zumbuh/citra-games-wiki/CONTRIBUTING.md

     - `kor`
     - `twn`
     - `usa`
-    - `all` (Don't tag a game released in multiple regions as `ALL`.
+    - `all` (Don't tag a game released in multiple regions as `all`.
 This is reserved for specific games released as such.)
   - `release_date` (String): When the game was released in this region.
 See: [Dates](#dates).

 - `testcases` (Array of tables): Info about each submitted test case.